 I have published scores of articles in various periodicals including: Tabletalk, the Chalcedon Report, Westminster Theological Journal, The Journal of the Evangelical Theological Society, Christianity Today, Christianity & Society, The Banner of Truth, The Presbyterian Journal, Contra Mundum, Christian Statesman, Evangelical Beacon, Ordained Servant, The Fundamentalist Journal, Pulpit Helps, The PCA Messenger, The Freeman, and Antithesis.

-I have written several books on eschatology, including The Beast of Revelation; Before Jerusalem Fell: Dating the Book of Revelation; He Shall Have Dominion: A Postmillennial Eschatology; The Greatness of the Great Commission: The Christian Enterprise in a Fallen World, The Book of Revelation Made Easy, Olivet Discourse Made Easy, and Postmillennialism Made Easy.
+I have written several books on eschatology, including The Beast of Revelation; Before Jerusalem Fell: Dating the Book of Revelation; He Shall Have Dominion: A Postmillennial Eschatology; The Greatness of the Great Commission: The Christian Enterprise in a Fallen World, The Book of Revelation Made Easy, Olivet Discourse Made Easy, Postmillennialism Made Easy, and Have We Missed the Second Coming: A Critique of the Hyper-preterist Error.

 I am the editor and a contributor to Thine Is the Kingdom: Studies in the Postmillennial Hope.
 This includes articles from older writers such as B. B. Warfield and J. A. Alexander, as well as contemporary writers Keith A. Mathison, William O. Einwechter, and Jeffrey Ventrella.